Updated September 2023

 GAMCA medical test procedures

-Before you can start your new job in a GCC country, you’ll need to go through a comprehensive medical examination with the Gulf Approved Medical Centers Association (GAMCA).
-The exam will cover a variety of components including a thorough physical examination, laboratory tests, and an evaluation of your medical history.
+Before starting your new job in a GCC country, you’ll need to go through a comprehensive medical examination with the Gulf Approved Medical Centers Association (GAMCA).
+The exam will cover a variety of components, including a thorough physical examination, laboratory tests, and an evaluation of your medical history.
 Depending on your individual health needs, additional tests may also be required.

 Some of the procedures include providing a urine sample and undergoing a chest X-ray.
-Additionally, you’ll need to complete a health questionnaire that covers your general health, weight, height, and blood pressure.
-The doctor will also conduct a thorough examination of your eyes, ears, nose, and throat, as well as a dental exam.
+You’ll also need to complete a health questionnaire covering your general health, weight, height, and blood pressure.
+The doctor will also conduct a thorough examination of your eyes, ears, nose, and throat and a dental exam.

-The laboratory tests will include an analysis of your blood and urine, and in some cases, a stool sample may also be required.
+The laboratory tests will include an analysis of your blood and urine; in some cases, a stool sample may also be required.
 Your medical history will be evaluated, and questions will be asked about any current or past health conditions and any medications that you are currently taking.

 Appointment and booking